- The mass loss of the textile:

 - The ecotoxicological safety of the textile:

 Determining the impact to the environment with cress and earthworm tests

 A holistic view of sustainability focuses not only on manufacturing and safety, but also on the end of the product life cycle and its impact.
 If it isn't reused, recycled or upcycled in some way, textiles often end up in a landfill or compost, affecting the surrounding soil and water systems.

 To ensure that products are biodegradable and do not leach toxins into the environment, Hohenstein developed a test specifically for textile products.

-Hohenstein's biodegradation test method uses controlled soil burial over a defined test period.
-These tests are based on international standards that determine the decomposition and degradation behavior of materials.
+Hohenstein's biodegradation tests use controlled soil burial over a defined test period.
+This method is based on international standards that determine the decomposition and degradation behavior of materials.